manuelguillegil/alumnusb-system-deploy/README.md

 ```
 - Finally check if the server is running on the docker cotainer by directing http://localhost:8000/ in your browser

-- NOTE: If you need to erase the data on the database erase the postgres container with the following command
+- PD: If you need to erase the data on the database delete the postgres container with the following command and compose after it:
 ```
 $ docker container rm alumnusb-system_db_1
 ```